 Fragrance: Natural or synthetic for non-toxic candles?

-This is part of a larger copyright law under the Food and Drug Administration, which protects manufacturers from disclosing their “trade secrets”.
+This is part of a larger copyright law under the Food and Drug Administration, which protects manufacturers from disclosing their “trade secrets.”

 All of these release toxic chemicals like formaldehyde and benzene when the candle is lit, causing air pollution that can trigger headaches, allergies, asthma attacks, respiratory tract infections, and even cancer.
+Some may even be endocrine disruptors, thereby disrupting our hormonal balance.

 What’s the solution?